 6. Increase Odds of Hormonal Issues

 The reason that sterilization is an effective method of contraception for dogs is because of the impact on their sex hormones.
 This impact is, unfortunately, the reason that it is also risky.
-Dogs naturally produce hormones just like humans do, and those hormones influence more than their reproductive ability.
+Dogs naturally produce hormones like humans do, which influence more than their reproductive ability.
 Their hormones influence their immune system, the risk of cancer, and even their brain.

 By disrupting hormones when neutered, blood LH levels rise by nearly 30 times their natural levels, according to a 2023 study.
 LH, or luteinizing hormone, comes from the pituitary gland.
 While it largely plays a role in sexual development, having too much in their bodies impacts the joints and ligaments.